sparkle-project/sparkle-project.github.io/documentation/gentle-reminders/index.md

         return true
     }

-    func standardUserDriverShouldShowUpdateAlert(forScheduledUpdate update: SUAppcastItem, inFocusNow: Bool) -> Bool {
+    func standardUserDriverShouldHandleShowingScheduledUpdate(_ update: SUAppcastItem, andInImmediateFocus immediateFocus: Bool) -> Bool {
-        // If the update will be shown in active focus (e.g. near app launch),
+        // If the standard user driver will show the update in immediate focus (e.g. near app launch),
-        // then let Sparkle take care of handling the update alert.
+        // then let Sparkle take care of showing the update.
-        // We will choose not to provide additional reminders in this case if inFocusNow {
+        // Otherwise we will handle showing any other scheduled updates return immediateFocus
+    }

+    func standardUserDriverWillHandleShowingUpdate(_ handleShowingUpdate: Bool, forUpdate update: SUAppcastItem, state: SPUUserUpdateState) {
+        // We will ignore updates that the user driver will handle showing
+        // This includes user initiated updates
+        guard !handleShowingUpdate else {
-            return true
+            return
         }

         // Attach a gentle UI indicator on our window